Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical characterisation of multiscale fluctuations in the CosmicFlows-4 volume

 \subsection{Two-point spatial statistics of the galaxy density field}

-The two-point galaxy correlation function provides the simplest statistical description of large-scale galaxy clustering \citep{Peebles1981}.
+The two-point galaxy correlation function provides a simple statistical description of large-scale galaxy clustering \citep{Peebles1980}.
 It measures the excess probability, relative to a random (Poisson) distribution, of finding a galaxy separated by $\mathbf{r}$ from another.
-For a homogeneous Poisson process with mean density $\rho_0$, the joint probability of finding two galaxies in volumes $dV_1$ and $dV_2$ is
+For a homogeneous Poisson process with mean density $\rho_0$, the joint probability of finding two galaxies in volume elements $dV_1$ and $dV_2$ is

-corresponding to a flat (white-noise) power spectrum.
-Deviations from randomness are quantified by introducing the so-called two-point correlation function $\xi(\mathbf{r})$
+This corresponds to the white-noise limit, characterised by a flat power spectrum.
+Deviations from randomness are quantified by introducing the two-point correlation function $\xi(\mathbf{r})$: